rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 ![Authorize Management Shell](https://user-images.githubusercontent.com/7444929/151868432-6a41a238-42ef-44af-9dbc-8770d60e8587.png)

 Now you are ready to update the property which will allow for App-Only authentication.
-After you run these command it can take some time for it to propegate, so go grab some coffee or drink of your choice.
+After you run these commands it can take some time for it to propagate, so go grab some coffee or drink of your choice.

 ```
 Connect-PnPOnline -Url https://yoursharepoint.sharepoint.com